CryptoGrampy/xmr-wishlist-rss/README.md

 # Test it Out!

-Open this link on a mobile/desktop device that has an RSS reader installed (or just manually copy and paste the link into your RSS reader): https://raw.githubusercontent.com/CryptoGrampy/xmr-wishlist-rss/master/dist/xmr-community-art-fund-wishlist-rss2.xml
+Open this link (AND NOTE:  THIS IS DUMMY DATA!
+DON'T DONATE TO THESE ADDRESSES) on a mobile/desktop device that has an RSS reader installed (or just manually copy and paste the link into your RSS reader): https://raw.githubusercontent.com/CryptoGrampy/xmr-wishlist-rss/master/dist/xmr-community-art-fund-wishlist-rss2.xml

+Delete the feed afterwards.
+Again, this is just a demo.

 # Usage